Click on the links within this brief outline for first hand accounts by

 wind; Or let me die where fishes

 Hardships!
 Hardships!
 You don't know what hardships are!
-So say's Joe Beckett, HMS Vimy
+So say's Harold "Joe' Beckett, a CW Candidate for officer training in HMS Vimy

 I'll come clean, I was born into a